benlellouch/FerrisWM/README.md

 - [ ] Additional layouts (stacking, master-stack, dynamic layouts) and configurable gaps
 - [ ] Improved multi-monitor support and per-monitor workspaces
 - [ ] More robust error handling and configuration parsing

-Contributing

-- Feel free to open issues or PRs for features above.
-Small, focused patches are easiest to review.